treder/MVPA-Light/README.md

 #### Cross-validation

 To obtain a realistic estimate of classifier performance and control for overfitting, a classifier should be tested on an independent dataset that has not been used for training.
-In most neuroimaging experiments, there is only one dataset with a restricted number of trials.
-To make most efficient use of the data, in *k-fold cross-validation* the data is split into k different folds.
+In most neuroimaging experiments, there is only one dataset with a restricted number of trials. *K-fold cross-validation* makes efficient use of this data by splitting it into k different folds.
 In each iteration, one of the k folds is held out and used as test set, whereas all other folds are used for training.
 This is repeated until every fold has been used as test set once.
 See [[Lemm2011]](#Lemm2011) for a discussion of cross-validation and potential pitfalls.
+Cross-validation is controlled by the parameters `cfg.CV`, `cfg.K`, and `cfg.repeat`.

 ## Examples<a name="examples"></a>